Ajay84sia/Tackle_and_Trail/README.md

 - React Router: A popular routing library for React.
 - Chakra-UI: A popular UI component library for React.
 - Render.com: A popular backend-as-a-service platform that provides authentication, database, and hosting services.
-- Vercel: A popular platform for client side (front-end) deployment.
+- Netlify: A popular platform for client side (front-end) deployment.
+- Auth0: Auth0 is a flexible, drop-in solution to add authentication and authorization services to your applications.
+- Stripe Payment Gateway : Stripe is a card processing provider that processes your customers' payments.
 ## Credits
 This project was created by Team Tackle and Trail.
 The Team Members are
 <br>
-1.Ajay - _(Admin Panel, Authentication Logic,signup/login page)_
+1.Ajay - _(Admin Panel, Authentication Logic, Signin/Signup page, Payment)_
 <br>
 2.Arnab Adhikary -  _(landing page, navbar, footer)_
 <br>
-3.Harshita katara - _(all products page, product details page)_
+3.Harshita katara - _(all products page, sidebar, searching, sorting & filtering)_
 <br>
-4.Pranav Barsagade -  _(cart page, checkout page)_
+4.Pranav Barsagade -  _(single product, cart page, checkout page)_
 5.Rishabh Dev -  _(Admin Panel, documentation)_
 ### Installation
 To install and run this project on your local machine, follow these steps:
-Clone the repository using git clone https://github.com/GovindPullagura/aware-carriage-7836.git Navigate to the project directory using cd indi_shop Install the dependencies using npm install
+Clone the repository using git clone https://github.com/Ajay84sia/auspicious-sea-8816 Navigate to the project directory using cd react-project Install the dependencies using npm install
 Start the development server using npm start
 This will start the development server at http://localhost:3000.